NishanthSpShetty/apk-patch-server/README.md

 ----
-*NOTE : version is unique number generated for application, not a display string like 1.2.3*
+*NoTE : version is unique number generated for application, not a display string like 1.2.3*

 ----